Index to all pages:

 For $3 per person, you get 30 minutes of paddle boat time, but they are not real strict about it if you show up back at the dock a little late.
 It's a great way to see the Lake and also get some exercise!

-Some large fish in Landa Lake
+Some non-native tilapia in Landa Lake

 Spring fed swimming pool in Landa Park